federicogildemuro/pintores-mdp/README.md

 ### 🖌️ For Visitors

 - 📍 Learn about the company and its services
-- 🖼️ Browse a gallery of past projects
 - 📞 Contact form to request information or quotes
-- 🚀 Scroll-to-top button for improved UX

 ### 📱 UI & UX

 - 💡 Accessible and semantically structured HTML
 - 📱 Mobile-first responsive design
 - 🎨 Smooth transitions and animations
-- 🔍 SEO best practices implemented
+- 🚀 Scroll-to-top button for improved UX

 ### 🌐 SEO & Web Standards

 - 📄 Custom meta tags (title, description, Open Graph, Twitter Cards)
 - 🧭 `robots.txt` and `sitemap.xml` included
 - 🔗 Canonical URL and favicons for all platforms
-- 🔒 HTTPS recommended via hosting provider

 ## Tech Stack